We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

 For small, customer-facing, businesses it is often expressed in person and does not necessarily involve tangible rewards or gifts.

 When you’re seeing the majority of your customers in person and fairly often, it is much easier to foster a warm, human connection and express your gratitude informally.

 However, for larger companies and online businesses, it is much more difficult to let each customer know that they’re seen and valued by you, as an individual.
 Fostering an emotional connection and a lasting relationship is much more difficult.

-Even small businesses can struggle with this and a customer appreciation strategy can make all the difference!
+Even small businesses can struggle with this and a good appreciation strategy can make all the difference!

-Practicing customer appreciation, in an intentional and structured way, allows you to bridge the gap and form a more meaningful connection with your customers.
+Practicing customer or client appreciation, in an intentional and structured way, allows you to bridge the gap and form a more meaningful connection with your customers.

-Check out this short video by Derek Van Schaik Biz on YouTube for a quick snapshot of four useful thinks to know about customer appreciation:
+Check out this short video by Derek Van Schaik Biz on YouTube for a quick snapshot of four useful thinks to know about showing customers your appreciation:

 In the digital age, the competition is fierce.
 No matter what you do or how well you do it, every customer has a plethora of options to meet their needs.